akkuplus/DatEng1/README.md

-#Data Modeling With PostGreSQL
+# Data Modeling With PostGreSQL

 ## Summary

-The project conducts ETL operations on JSON files and stores data in a Postgres database.
+The demo project conducts ETL operations on JSON files and stores data in a Postgres database.
-This README summarized the underlying the data modeling project to collect and transfer the data into a star-schema.
+This README summarized the underlying project to collect and transfer the data into a star-schema.

 ## Data
-The data sets consists of the subsets
+The data sets consists of two subsets of files:

-- Song dataset (`subdir data/song_data`), that contains of JSON files:
+- Song dataset (in subdirectory `data/song_data`) contains files in JSON, like

         {
         "num_songs": 1,